swapnabonapati/Enhancement-of-Nxt-Trendz---Payment/README.md

 In this project, let's build a **Nxt Trendz - Cart Features** by applying the concepts we have learned till now.

 Live : https://swapnabonapatin.ccbp.tech/
-Username : swapna
+Username : henry
-Password : swapna_developer
+Password : henry_the_developer

 ### Refer to the video below: